 1. Top 3 reasons for having a stroke?
-High blood pressure, high blood pressure and high blood pressure .
-Your blood pressure, if normal, can protect you.
+High blood pressure, high blood pressure and high blood pressure [ref.
+1].

 [Source: Public Health England, Jan.
 2017]

-4. Improve your lifestyle, with a healthier diet, less alcohol, lose weight, more exercise, cut down on caffeine, reduce the salt you eat, and, get a good night’s sleep.
-“Lifestyle management is the main reason for high blood pressure, and we have to come to grips with it.”
+3.2.
+Improve your lifestyle, with a healthier diet, less alcohol, more exercise, (so lose weight!), cut down on caffeine, reduce the salt you eat, and, get a good night’s sleep.
+“Lifestyle management is the main reason for high blood pressure, and we have to get to grips with it.”
 [Nov.
 2017, 35]

-- You notice a sudden change in your heartbeat, if your heart rate is often lower than 60 or above 100, particularly if you’re experiencing other symptoms of atrial fibrillation, such as dizziness or shortness of breath.
+- You notice a sudden change in your heartbeat, and if your heart beat rate is often lower than 60 or above 100 beats per minute.

 - You have chest pain.

-8. Go to hospital after a suspected stroke.
-NHS Choices tells you about tests in hospital to confirm the diagnosis, find the cause, and brain scans to find which part of the brain is affected .
-Everyone with suspected stroke should receive a brain scan within an hour of arriving at hospital.
+3.6.
+Go to hospital very quickly after a suspected stroke.
+The NHS tells you about tests in hospital to confirm the diagnosis, find the cause, and brain scans to find which part of the brain is affected .
+Everyone with suspected stroke should receive a brain scan within an hour.